Nothing hits hard like a proof of concept!

-Apply for the Vienna Data Science Bootcamp starting this Fall!
+Apply for the Data Science Bootcamp starting this Autumn.
+Secure your spot!

 – The Bootcamp gave us a great foundation.
 During the education, we worked on many projects, with real datasets, on real and current problems.
 This project will be a natural continuation of our educational process to strengthen our skills and build more experience.